-Any application received will be assessed.
-Applicants must demonstrate how they meet the following criteria:

-Clear benefits to the council, its aims and priorities, the community based group and the wider community to justify the subsidised transfer

-- Demonstrate that it will continue to be used to support local community based services and activities - Demonstrate strong and robust governance arrangements (including how local people will be involved in decision making in relation to the building/land and its use) - Evidence of a track record in delivering services and/or managing property (if a new group evidence of this track record linked to management committee members and/or staff and volunteers) - Have in place a robust and sustainable business plan or show the willingness to create an acceptable plan within a specified time frame before the building is transferred.
-This business plan will need to: - Demonstrate a realistic approach to managing and running the facility - Identify sources of finance that asset transfer will release or attract, future investment in and maintenance of the asset - Include a needs assessment - Describe the planned outcomes and social, economic and environmental benefits to result from the asset transfer - Identify liabilities and how these will be addressed - Provide evidence of the capability and skills within the community based group to manage, repair and maintain, insure and sustain the asset transfer (and/or any capacity/skills building requirements), including a capacity building plan and how this will be delivered - Outline how much space is required and its potential usage, how services and activities will be 'joined up' with those of other organisations to maximise the efficient use of the asset by providing new and innovative services, which may be linked to current council provision - Provide evidence of compliance with legislation and regulatory controls such as equality legislation, child and vulnerable adult protection, health and safety, employment and plans for regular monitoring and evaluation
+- 18. Any application received will be assessed.
+Applicants must demonstrate how they meet the following criteria: - Clear benefits to the council, its aims and priorities, the community based group and the wider community to justify the subsidised transfer. - Demonstrate that the asset will continue to be used to support local community based services and activities. - Strong and robust governance arrangements (including how local people will be involved in decision making in relation to the building/land and its use). - Evidence of a track record in delivering services and/or managing property (if a new group evidence of this track record linked to management committee members and/or staff and volunteers). - Have in place a robust and sustainable business plan or show the willingness to create an acceptable plan within a specified time frame before the building is transferred.
+This business plan will need to: - o Demonstrate a realistic approach to managing and running the facility. - Identify sources of finance that asset transfer will release or attract, future investment in and maintenance of the asset. - Include a needs assessment. - Describe the planned outcomes and social, economic and environmental benefits to result from the asset transfer. - o Identify liabilities and how these will be addressed. - Provide evidence of the capability and skills within the community based group to manage, repair and maintain, insure and sustain the asset transfer including a capacity building plan and how this will be delivered. - Outline how much space is required and its potential usage, how services and activities will be 'joined up' with those of other organisations to maximise the efficient use of the asset by providing new and innovative services, which may be linked to current council provision. - Provide evidence of compliance with legislation and regulatory controls such as equality legislation, child and vulnerable adult protection, health and safety, employment and plans for regular monitoring and evaluation. - 19.
+Assets will also be assessed to establish whether they have a potential significant capital receipt, or where a significant amount of revenue income would be lost, as well as whether the social, environmental and/or economic benefits match/outweigh any potential financial loss.
+This will inform a Cabinet decision about whether the Asset should be excluded as at section 14 of this policy. - 20.
+In the event that all application(s) are unsuccessful, the asset's suitability for transfer will be reassessed.

-4.3 Risk Management
+Risk Management

-It is accepted that there are a number of risks which may arise from asset transfer.
-The proposals must show that the group has considered the key risks and how they will be managed, including:
+- 21. It is accepted that there are a number of risks which may arise from asset transfer.
+The proposals must show that the group has considered the key risks and how they will be managed, including: - Potential for a negative impact on community cohesion. - Potential loss of existing community services or facilities. - Capacity of recipient to deliver promised services/outcomes.

-- Potential for a negative impact on community cohesion - Potential loss of existing community services or facilities - Capacity of recipient to deliver promised services/outcomes - Control of asset by unrepresentative minority - Conflict with other legal, regulatory constraints - Potential for ongoing council liability - Financial sustainability - Lack of value for money

-- Conflict with other funders - Potential unfair advantage for one group over another
+- Control of asset by unrepresentative minority. - Conflict with other legal, regulatory constraints. - Potential for ongoing council liability. - Financial sustainability. - Lack of value for money. - Conflict with other funders. - Potential unfair advantage for one group over another. - 22.
 In line with the Southampton Compact, risks will be discussed and allocated to the organisation(s) best equipped to manage them.
 Delivery terms and risks will be proportionate to the nature and value of the transfer.

-4.4 Basis for the Asset Transfer
+Basis for the Asset Transfer